Main Stage Chefs

 Bridget Lancaster is executive editorial director for America’s Test Kitchen.
 She is also host of America’s Test Kitchen and Cook’s Country and is an original cast member of both shows, which are the two highest-rated instructional cooking shows on television.
 Bridget began working as a test cook for Cook’s Illustrated in 1998 and was part of the launch team for Cook's Country and led the magazine's recipe development.
 Bridget is the lead instructor for the America’s Test Kitchen Online Cooking School and has created hundreds of instructional videos.
 In her earlier career she cooked in restaurant kitchens in the South and Northeast, concentrating on pastry.

 Julia Collin Davison

-Julia Collin Davison is the host of America’s Test Kitchen and Cook’s Country from America’s Test Kitchen and leads the recipe development team for America’s Test Kitchen’s cookbooks.
-She began working as a test cook for Cook’s Illustrated in 1999 and is an original cast member of both television shows.
-Julia holds an A.O.S. from The Culinary Institute of America and a B.A. in psychology and philosophy from SUNY Albany.
-She has worked in Albany, the Berkshires, San Francisco and Napa Valley at several restaurants, catering companies, schools and wineries.
+Julia Collin Davison is executive editorial director for America’s Test Kitchen.
+She is also host of America’s Test Kitchen and Cook’s Country and is an original cast member of both shows, which are the two highest-rated instructional cooking shows on television.
+Julia began working as a test cook for Cook’s Illustrated in 1999 and led recipe development for America’s Test Kitchen cookbooks for more than a decade.
+She holds an A.O.S. degree from the Culinary Institute of America and a B.A. in Psychology and Philosophy from SUNY Albany.
+Before coming to America’s Test Kitchen, Julia worked in Albany, the Berkshires, San Francisco, and the Napa Valley at several restaurants, catering companies, schools, and wineries.